Horseback Riding in Spain

 Day 1

 Group transfer from Malaga airport no later then 5PM to the village of Bubión where you will be met by the ride organizer and guide.
-Dinner and accommodations in the comfortable and friendly atmosphere of the village.
+Overnight in the cozy and charming Casa la Sevillana, a comfortable 19th Century town house with 7 bedrooms with private shower-rooms, large patio, sitting room, breakfast room in the heart of the village and dinner in one of the local restaurants.

 Day 2

 After breakfast you will be driven to the stables situated 5 kilometers from the village of Bubion at an altitude of 1.650 meters.
 Today is a day ride local to the stables, enabling you to acclimatize to the area and altitude and getting you acquainting with your horse prior to setting out for the week.
 Leaving the stables take a small path up through summer pastures to join the main forestry track into the National Park with opportunities for canters.
 Follow the track to approximately 2.300 meters where it joins a bridle path which takes you through pinewoods to come out on the ridge of Barranco Habali at approximately 2,100 meters where we will stop for a picnic lunch.
 On a clear day the views down the valley are fantastic, across the Contraviesa, the Mediterranean and even Africa.
 After lunch the route descends through oak woods and open pasturelands to meet the main forestry track leading back to the stables.
+There are a few places where it is necessary to lead the horses for approximately 10 minutes each time.
 Overnight in Casa Sevillana and enjoy dinner at one of the local restaurants.
+5 hours saddle time.

 Day 3

 Heading east, set off for the village of Trevelez, which at 1.476 meters, is the highest village in Spain.
 During the morning, follow the old mule paths through open countryside, orchards and small terraces as it skirts the villages of Capilerilla, Pitres to the village of Portugos for lunch.
 There are a few sections of the trail where it is necessary to lead the horses on some of the steeper descents.
-After lunch continue on the mule path until it joins a broad, dirt forestry track surrounded by pines and oak.
-The afternoon offers some wonderful opportunities for canters.
+After lunch join the main forestry track to Trevelez.
+This track maintains pretty much the same altitude as it winds its way through woodlands and small mountain farms.
+There are some good opportunities for trots and nice canters.
 As you are coming into the village of Trevelez there will be a 15 min walk down an old stone path.
 Arrive in time to freshen up before dinner and overnight at the comfortable Hotel Fragua situated in the old Berber quarter of the town.
 Use of the pool at the hotel June through September.
+6 hours saddle time.

 Day 4